Kotlin/kotlin-jupyter/README.md

 To support new `JVM` library and make it available via `%use` magic command you need to create a library descriptor for it.

-Check ['libraries'](libraries) directory to see examples of library descriptors.
+Check [libraries](libraries) directory to see examples of library descriptors.

 Library descriptor is a `<libName>.json` file with the following fields:
 - `properties`: a dictionary of properties that are used within library descriptor